Best Free PDF Tools in 2026 - Full Comparison

 The Key Differences

 The 2 tasks/hour cap is Smallpdf's main friction point.
 For someone compressing a single PDF occasionally, it's irrelevant.
 For someone processing a batch of files - expense reports, client documents, scanned forms - it turns a simple task into a waiting game.
+The roundup of PDF tools that freelancers actually reach for covers exactly this kind of repeated, back-to-back workload, where a 2-per-hour limit stops being a minor annoyance.

 The more significant difference is privacy.
 Smallpdf uploads your files to their servers in Switzerland for processing.
 PDFCrush processes everything in your browser using WebAssembly - nothing is transmitted.
 For sensitive documents, this is not a minor distinction.